AjayiMike/fauceth/CONTRIBUTING.md

 git push origin feat/38/add-awesome-feature --force-with-lease
 ```

+**Note on Pre-push Checks:** Before your code is pushed, a pre-push hook will automatically run to build the project.
+This is to ensure that no broken code is pushed to the repository.
+If the build fails, your push will be aborted.
+You'll need to fix the build errors before you can push successfully.

 **A Note on Force Pushing:** We use `git rebase` to keep the commit history clean.
 Rebasing rewrites your branch's history, so you must use a force push to update the branch on your fork.

 We specifically recommend `--force-with-lease` because it is safer than a standard `--force`.
 It will not overwrite any work on the remote branch if someone else has pushed to it since you last fetched, thereby preventing accidental data loss.